simon387/notes/java/liferay.md

   int myEntityCount = MyEntityLocalServiceUtil.getMyEntityCount();
   ```
   it gives the correct result even if you edit the database without updating indexes / cache
-+ If you don't find in the source code piece of rendered html... maybe it's inside the database! (for example as a web content)
++ If you can't find a piece of rendered html in the source code... maybe it's inside the database! (for example as a web content)
 + If you change extension to the ```.war``` files before copying them into the deploy folder, you will get less errors in the hot deploy phase... just put back the right extension after the transfer

 ---